InfaKiT/KidsInTech/README.md

 # KidsInTech

-install from the pen drive - node, vs code, github desktop
+1. Install from the pen drive - node, vs code, github desktop
    1.a (optional) check the install by opening cmd (window key and type "cmd").
 Use the command to ask windows for the version of the node installed "node --version".
 You should get a number back - v22.17.0

 2. Open Github Desktop and make an account
    Now you can see our codebase for today - https://github.com/InfaKiT/KidsInTech